Paper Makes Music at PCOC

 • There was an origami public exhibition at Lincoln Square (Bellevue) showcasing the works of several origami artists among which I was honored to be included.
 Two of my pieces, a pin and a necklace of gilt origami frogs, were part of this exhibit and inspired a number of students to take the class I offered on folding the frog model.

 • This was my first attendance at PCOC.
-The convention days were full as I met up with with old and newly made friends, and the time passed much too quickly.
+The convention days were full as I met up with old and newly made friends, and the time passed much too quickly.
 The convention organizers –Lori Gregory, Ray Takeuchi, Mark Morden, Terry Allen, Ayumi Hayatsu, Rabbitt Boyer, John Smiley, Kim & Gordon Crane, Lisa Song-Mayekawa, Mary Williams and Robert Orndorff, did an absolutely fabulous job in creating a memorable event!
 I returned to my home in Vermont satisfied and with many warm memories.

 • Here are photos of some of the models I folded at PCOC both in classes and informally at the meeting room.